 In malaria high endemicity areas, how to confirm that malaria in a transfusion recipient was acquired through transfusion rather than through a mosquito bite?

 These are questions for which presently, there are no clear evidence based answers.
-If we are to make significant progress in onward march towards eradication of malaria, these challenges have to be addressed.
+If we are to make significant progress in the onward march towards eradication of malaria, these challenges have to be addressed.
 More research has to be conducted to generate the required data on which appropriate policy direction could be derived.

 Selecting the appropriate tools for managing malaria risk and control/eradication requires an understanding of local epidemiology, geography and socioeconomic conditions.
-The approach in highly transmission regions may be different from low transmission regions.
+The approach in high transmission regions may be different from low transmission regions.
 For example the risk of malaria in healthy donor depends on the endemicity of people living in malaria endemic areas.
 Donors living in a malaria endemic area are often semi-immune and may be able to habour parasites without showing any signs of malaria.
 A highly sensitive screening method such as PCR is needed to enable donor parasitaemia to be identified.
 Genotyping is needed in TTM to determine whether the parasites are the same as in the blood transfused.
 Tests such as microscopy and RDT are not sensitive and may miss low levels of parasitaemia

 For donors living in a non endemic area, it is important to establish whether the donor has visited an endemic area or not.
 A visit to an endemic area may either outrightly exclude a donor or antibody testing may have to be performed to identify an exposure.